-- The value of your investment can go down as well as up so you might get back less than you put in. - There are different risks for different funds, please refer to your Fund Guide for more information. - As the price of everyday goods and services goes up, your money won't stretch as far as the same amount would now.
+- The value of your investment can go down as well as up so you might not get back the amount you put in. - There are different risks for different funds, please refer to your Fund Guide for more information. - As the price of everyday goods and services goes up, your money won't stretch as far as the same amount would now.
 This is called inflation. - If the total charges and costs are more than any overall growth achieved, your plan will fall in value, possibly to even less than you have invested. - If you withdraw money from the With-Profits Fund we may reduce the value by applying a Market Value Reduction.
-We explain this in the section 'Where are my payments invested?'. - There may be a delay in buying, selling or switching to or from certain funds.
+We explain this in the section 'Where are my payments invested?'. - There may be a delay in buying, selling or switching to, or from certain funds. - If you've chosen Waiver Benefit, it will stop if you stop making payments to the plan.